 (15) "Green liquor sulfidity" means the sulfidity of the liquor which leaves the smelt dissolving tank.

-(b) This Regulation shall apply to recovery furnaces, digester systems, multiple-effect evaporator systems, lime kilns, smelt dissolving tanks, and condensate stripping systems of kraft pulp mills not subject to Regulation .0524 of this Section.
+(b) This Rule shall apply to recovery furnaces, digester systems, multiple-effect evaporator systems, lime kilns, smelt dissolving tanks, and condensate stripping systems of kraft pulp mills not subject to Regulation .0524 of this Section.
 15A NCAC 02D .0524.

-(c) Emissions of total reduced sulfur from any kraft pulp mill subject to this Regulation shall not exceed:
+(c) Emissions of total reduced sulfur from any kraft pulp mill subject to this Rule shall not exceed:

 (1) 20 parts per million from any old design recovery furnace;